 The only surprise is that someone actually had to do an experiment to remind us just how gullible we are.

+By the way, Genghis Khan was religious.
+Actually he was a true master of war.
 He didn't need to use religion and declare a "holy war" to move his troops around Europe and Asia.

 Really?
 If he convinced his foot soldiers to die for his cause, then there are only two possibilities.
 Either his forces were strong enough to turn any battle into a cakewalk, or he used religious rhetoric and imagery.